-An application client at a target that desires to establish a connection with an initiator service shall create a buffer that contains a CONNECT control request and signal the initiator to retrieve the control request by asserting the attention bit in a status block.
-The CONNECT control request shall specify the SERVICE_ID, MODE, TASK_SLOTS and one or both of the I2T_QUEUE and T2I_QUEUE parameters.
-If the connection is established, the initiator shall guarantee that the task set never contains more active ORBs for the connection that the TASK_SLOTS value provided by the target.
+A PPDT application client at a target that desires to establish a connection with an initiator service shall request the target to create of a buffer control information that contains a CONNECT control request and signal the initiator to retrieve the control request information by asserting the attention bit in a status block.
+The CONNECT control request shall specify the SERVICE\ID, MODE, TASK\SLOTS and one or both of the I2T\QUEUE and T2I\QUEUE parameters.
+If the connection is established, the initiator shall guarantee that the task set never contains more active ORBs for the connection than the TASK\SLOTS value provided by the target.

 If the requested service exists at the initiator and supports the requested transport flow mode, datagram or stream, the connection may be confirmed by a control response from the initiator.
-No parameters are required in the control response, but if the initiator specifies the TASK_SLOTS parameter it shall guarantee that the task set never contains more active ORBs for the connection than the value provided.
+No parameters are required in the control response, but if the initiator may specify the TASK\SLOTS parameter it shall guarantee that the task set never contains more active ORBs for the connection than the value provided.

-The initiator shall not use the queue number(s) identified by the I2T_QUEUE or T2I_QUEUE parameters until successful completion status has been stored at the initiator's status_FIFO for the ORB that transferred the control response to the target.
+The initiator shall not use the queue number(s) identified by the I2T\QUEUE or T2I\QUEUE parameters until successful completion status has been stored at the initiator's status\FIFO for the ORB that transferred the control response to the target.